kerryyys/DS-assignment-2023/Basic Feature/Readme.md

 ● The system should display the information in a table format.<br>

 ### MilagroMan <br>
+Function to enable the player to modify the sales record but not affect the original record.
+Also, the player are able to modify the menu based on their preference. <br>
 Requirement: <br>
 ● A player can create new food in a restaurant.<br>
 ● A player can modify existing food information in a restaurant.<br>